SunmilikeSueMe/capstone/README.md

 The holistic data analysis approach led to the following recommendations:

-1. Data analysis tool and back up with visual and a short sentence defending result
-2. Data analysis tool and back up with visual and a short sentence defending result
-3. Data analysis tool and back up with visual and a short sentence defending result
+1. We used a barplot to illustrate our recommendation on movie budget: Make movies that cost 5 million or lower
+2. We used two boxplots to contrast the importance of launching domestically before expanding to foreign markets, this was supported with hypothesis testing
+3. Usng a histogram, we identified the top generes with high ratings are Documentary, Drama and Comedy
+4. Staistical inference, hypothesis testing and a lineplot helped us illustrate that short movies (56 minutes runtime) have a higher rating

 # Conclusion

-**WIP

-Upon completion of this project, we recommend Computer Vision should consider (add the summary of the recommendations, separated by commas short and sweet)  in their pursuit of creating their first studio original content.
+Upon completion of this project, we recommend Computing Vision consider investing in movies that cost lower than 5 million, launch their movie domestically, focus on documentary, drama, and comedy genres and invest in short movies as they plan to begin creating original video content.

 # Repository File Structure

 The repository houses the following:

--Computer Vision Movie Originals Analysis (Notebook) -Datasets
+-Final_Notebook
+-Datasets
 -Exploratory_Notebook
 -.gitignore